Editorial by Industrial Quick Search

 Dual Line Lubrication System

-The types of small-scale and/or manual lubrication systems are enumerated as follows.
-These types typically supply lubricant only on a single point in one application and are preferred for occasional and intermittent usage.
+Here are the types of small-scale or manual lubrication systems.
+These systems are generally used to supply lubricant to a single point within a specific application and are best suited for occasional or intermittent use.

 • Chain Oiler: Chain oilers are devices used to supply oil lubricant automatically to the bicycle and motorcycle chain and sprocket assembly.
 These devices replace the traditional chain spray, which dispenses sticky and tacky lubricant, causing the chain to pick up excessive dirt from the road and fail prematurely.
 Moreover, chain sprays are also time-consuming and messy to apply.